Communication Arts (COM)

 This course explores the use of informative writing skills and strategies in academic and professional contexts, including fundamentals of informative writing, revision strategies, research methodologies, and use of APA style.

-Continues to explore the use of effective communication skills and strategies in academic and professional contexts.
-The primary emphases are persuasive speaking and writing, the revision process, and research-based, APA-formatted, academic writing.
-This course follows Effective Communication I.
+This course explores the use of persuasive writing skills in academic and professional, emphasizing fundamentals of persuasive writing, the revision process, and research-based, APA-formatted, academic writing.

 COM111 Business Writing for Professionals (3 course hours)